astropy/astropy/docs/development/building_packaging.rst

 Cython extensions located in this way, headers for numpy C functions are included in the build, but no other external headers are included. ``.pyx`` files present in the extensions returned by :func:`get_extensions` are not included in the list of extensions automatically generated extensions.
-Note that this allows disabling a Cython file by poroviding an extension that includes the Cython file, but giving at the special `name` 'cython_skip'.
+Note that this allows disabling a Cython file by providing an extension that includes the Cython file, but giving it the special `name` 'cython_skip'.
 Any extension with this package name will not be built by ``setup.py``.

 .. note::